Courtney Hague Andrews

 Courtney's white collar experience includes conducting internal investigations and representing and advising multinational companies in civil and criminal matters, including in the context of enforcement actions undertaken by the US Department of Justice, the US Securities and Exchange Commission, and other US and foreign enforcement authorities.
 She has substantial experience in matters involving the US Foreign Corrupt Practices Act ("FCPA"), including conducting investigations and complying with post-settlement disclosure and reporting obligations.
 She also has experience in providing strategic advice regarding third-party relationships, proactive transaction monitoring, creating and assessing compliance and training programs, conducting risk assessments and compliance audits, and conducting and evaluating anti-corruption due diligence in the context of mergers and acquisitions.

 Prior to joining White & Case, Courtney was a Fellow at the International Human Rights Clinic at The George Washington University Law School.
 She then worked for a stint as a foreign associate with a major firm in Ecuador.

 Courtney spent more than six years in the Firm’s Washington, DC, office before transferring to Los Angeles.

-Representation of a multinational technology company and its Hungarian subsidiary in connection with an FCPA settlement with the US Department of Justice and the US Securities and Exchange Commission related to operations at Microsoft Hungary resolved by negotiated resolutions with each authority.
+Representation of Microsoft Corporation and Microsoft Hungary in connection with FCPA investigations by the US Department of Justice and the US Securities and Exchange Commission related to operations at Microsoft Hungary resolved by negotiated resolutions with each authority.